 Requirements for enrolling into project/thesis courses can be found on EE Department website at https://ee.sjsu.edu/content/graduation-requirements-0 and on the course descriptions and course syllabi http://ee.sjsu.edu/content/course-syllabi-for-graduates

-Due to the unforeseen situation I can't complete a project or thesis course this semester, what should I do?
+Due to the unforeseen situation I can't complete a thesis course this semester, what should I do?

 A student receives a RP grade if

-- The student encounters documented unforeseen circumstances will not be able to complete the project/thesis
+- The student encounters documented unforeseen circumstances will not be able to complete the thesis

 - The student satisfactorily completes course requirements within one calendar month from the last day of instruction.

-- The student enroll into 1-unit EE 290R (Thesis/Project Supervision) course (unless the student is enrolled in any other course) for each semester until the completion of the project/thesis.
-The EE290R is repeatable up to 12 times and has no degree credit, therefore cannot be used on the candidacy form or to fulfill graduation requirements.
-The RP grade in the project or thesis course remains on the official record until a culminating memo has been submitted by the graduate advisor to the Office of Graduate Admissions & Program Evaluations, and the course instructor of the class in which an RP was received has petitioned for a grade change to CR.
+- The student enroll into 1-unit EE 1290R (Thesis Supervision) course (unless the student is enrolled in any other course) for each semester until the completion of the thesis.
+The EE 1290R is repeatable up to 12 times and has no degree credit, therefore cannot be used on the candidacy form or to fulfill graduation requirements.

 What are the format, scope, and grading of the comprehensive exam?